ONLYOFFICE/document-server-stress-testing/Readme.md

 Follow these steps:
 1. Open document with `document-url` in Chrome with ONLYOFFICE editor ([Document Server][1]).
 2. Open Chrome DevTools (Ctrl + Shift + I) when opening a file.
-3. Make some changes in the editor in the Strict co-editing mode and press Save.
+3. Type `Sample data` in the editor in the Strict co-editing mode and press Save.
 4. Go to the Network tab.
 5. Find the WebSocket Messages tab.
 6. Cut out `changes` param from the message that starts with `["{\"type\":\"saveChanges\"`.
 Use it as the `changes` parameter.